CHESS SET

 2D + 3D EXPLORATION

-After many ideation sketches I decided to take my design in the bauhaus direction.
+After exploring many different design styles I decided to take my design in the Bauhaus direction.
 In these sketches I explored many different designs with a simplistic and/or geometric approach.
 Then I brought my favorite initial idea to three dimensional form to further visualize it.

 ITERATIONS